 - Assume 3 minutes’ data entry time per patient per measure.

-- Multiply by the number of patients you would need to report on 2015 (3 minutes x Patients).
+- Multiply by the number of patients you would need to report on to meet the 50% threshold (3 minutes x Patients).

 - If you could report more than one measure by per patient, multiply by the estimated number of measures you expect to report per patient (3 minutes x Patients x Measures).